-Because the attached figure was uniform of the Eastern Front, I skipped to make figures.
-I had forgotten to erase parting line at the center of the artillery.
+Because the attached figure was uniform of the Eastern Front, I skipped making figures.
+I had forgotten to erase the parting line at the center of the artillery.
 It was necessary to erase obviously now that I saw the real tank photograph.

 I have forgotten because I want to paint early and I was in a hurry.
 The barrels have inclined at the left, but I don’t know why…

-I think that I could finish quite good painting, though it is appropriate for the North Africa.
+I think that I could finish quite a good painting, though it is appropriate for North Africa.
 Modelkasten caterpillar was good-looking.
-If I can comment for the real tank, the crew might have been having a hard time because the cover and equipment were poor.
+If I can comment on the real tank, the crew might have been having a hard time because the cover and equipment were poor.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.